These are some of the signs or issues that prompt people to seek counseling:

 - identity concerns (e.g., ethnic/racial identity; sexual orientation, spiritual identity)

-- thoughts and feelings about suicide or self-harmanger or thoughts of violence
+- thoughts or feelings about suicide or self-harm

 Sometimes, people struggle with concerns like these internally, mulling them over in their minds trying to sort out possible solutions to their dilemmas.
 They may talk things over with family members and friends, but sometimes that may not be enough.